-After switching on the ignition the cradle phone and the Bluetooth phone are recognized differently by the system.
+After switching on the ignition and the audio unit, the Bluetooth phone must be bonded to the system.

 Bluetooth phone

 After bonding a Bluetooth phone to the system, this becomes the active phone.
 For further information refer to the phone menu.